LSSTDESC/rail_attic/docs/source/futureplans.rst

 ************

 RAIL's design aims to break up the PZ WG's pipeline responsibilities into smaller milestones that can be accomplished by individuals or small groups on short timescales, i.e. under a year.
-The next stages of RAIL development (tentative project codenames subject to change) are intended to be paper-able projects each of which addresses one or more SRM Deliverables by incrementally advancing the code along the way to project completion.
+The next stages of RAIL development (tentative project codenames subject to change) are intended to be paper-able projects, each of which addresses one or more SRM deliverables by incrementally advancing the code along the way to project completion.
 They are scoped such that any can be executed in any order or even simultaneously.

 * *RAILyard*: Assess the performance of template-fitting codes by extending the creation subpackage to forward model templates.